ProgramCrafter/salsa-iwj-otter/README.md

      cargo install
 ```

-wasm-pack upstream haven't reviewed my merge request.
+wasm-pack upstream haven't reviewed my merge request, so you need my

-NB that wasm-pack will itself download and install more stuff when it
+version.
+NB that wasm-pack will itself download and install more
-is run by the Otter Makefile.
+stuff when it is run by the Otter Makefile.

 Build